Empirical optimal transport on countable metric spaces: Distributional limits and statistical applications: Distributional Limits

 where $F(t)$ denotes the cumulative distribution function, which is sufficient and necessary for the empirical 1-Wasserstein distance on $\R$ to satisfy a limit law (see also Corollary 1 in \cite{Jain1977} in a more general context). \\ Condition \eqref{eq:entropy} is stronger than \eqref{eq:Barrio} as the following shows.
 Let $\calX$ be a countable subset of $\R$ and index the elements $x_i$ for $i \in \Z$ such that they are ordered.
 Furthermore, let $d(x,y) = \abs{x-y}$ be the euclidean distance on $\calX$.
 For any measure $\br$ with cumulative distribution function $F$ on $\calX$ it holds

 Hence, if condition \eqref{eq:entropy} holds, \eqref{eq:Barrio} is also fulfilled.
-However, the conditions are not equivalent as the following example shows. \begin{example} Let $\calX = \N$ and $d(x,y) = \abs{x-y}$ the euclidean distance and $\br$ a power-law, i.e., $r_n = \frac{1}{\zeta(s)}\frac{1}{n^s}$, where $\zeta(s)$ is the Riemanm zeta function.
+However, the conditions are not equivalent as the following example shows. \begin{example} Let $\calX = \N$ and $d(x,y) = \abs{x-y}$ the euclidean distance and $\br$ a power-law, i.e., $r_n = \frac{1}{\zeta(s)}\frac{1}{n^s}$, where $\zeta(s)$ is the Riemann zeta function.
 In this case \eqref{eq:Barrio} reads

-and this is finite for all $s > 3$.
+and this is finite if and only if $s > 3$.
 On the other hand, condition \eqref{eq:entropy} reads as

-This is finite for all $s > 4$.
+This is finite if and only if $s > 4$.
 Hence, condition \eqref{eq:Barrio} is fulfilled for $s \in (3,4]$, but not \eqref{eq:entropy}. \end{example} For $p = 2$ in dimension $D = 1$ there is no such easy condition anymore in the case of continuous measures, see \cite{Barrio2005}.
 Already for the normal distribution one needs to subtract a term that tends sufficiently fast to infinity to get a distributional limit (which was originally proven by \cite{deWet1972}).
 Nevertheless, for a fixed discretization of the normal distribution via binning as in \eqref{eq:bin} condition \eqref{eq:entropy} is fulfilled and Theorems \ref{thm:distrlimit_one} and \ref{thm:distrlimit_two} are valid.